 - An eligible employee or judge who terminates before the end of the calendar year will not receive any unpaid portions of BRP.

-id="special">Special Considerations when Leveling BRP
+Special Considerations When Leveling BRP

 - Current leveled amounts are paid only on “regular” pay and not on overtime, lump sum or special pays.
 The leveled amount is dependent upon the employee’s retirement system as follows: